 Calciphylaxis, or calcific ureamic arteriolopathy, is a rare condition which manifests as subcutaneous vascular calcification and cutaneous necrosis (small blood vessels of the fat tissue and the skin).
 Some authors describe as a syndrome of vascular calcification, thrombosis and skin necrosis.

-Calcium pyrophosphate dihydrate disease (CPPD disease), also referred as pyrophosphate arthropathy, is common, especially in the elderly, and is characterised by the deposition of calcium pyrophosphate in soft tissues and cartilage.
+Calcium pyrophosphate dihydrate disease (CPPD disease), also referred as pyrophosphate arthropathy and perhaps confusingly as pseudogout, is common, especially in the elderly, and is characterised by the deposition of calcium pyrophosphate in soft tissues and cartilage.

-Although described as a seperate condition, Call-Fleming or Call syndrome is a subset of reversible cerebral vasoconstriction syndrome.
+Although described as a separate condition, Call-Fleming or Call syndrome is a subset of reversible cerebral vasoconstriction syndrome.
+It is characterized by a history of thunderclap headache with subsequent beaded appearance of the Circle of Willis on angiographic imaging (as seen in RCVS), bu...

 The callosal angle has been proposed as a useful marker of patients with idiopathic normal pressure hydrocephalus (iNPH), helpful in distinguishing these patients from those with ex-vacuo ventriculomegaly (see hydrocephalus versus atrophy).